xxxzc/xps15-9570-macos/README.md

 Please uncheck all options (except `Prevent computer from sleeping...`, which is optional) in the `Energy Saver` panel.

+### Network Interface

+Please open `System Report-Network-Wi-Fi` and check your network interface, if not **en0**, you have to:

+1. delete all items in `system preferences-network` left side list.
+2. remove `/Library/Preferences/SystemConfiguration/NetworkInterfaces.plist`
+3. reboot your computer
+4. enter `system preferences-network`, click '+' and add Wi-Fi back.

 ### SN MLB SmUUID and ROM

 Please use your own SN, MLB and SmUUID, you can copy [smbios.json](./sample_smbios.json) to a new one and change `sn, mlb and smuuid` fields to your own, then run `python3 update.py --smbios xxx.json` to use them, `xxx.json` is your plist file to store those values.